VFP-62 Time Capsule

 Captain William B. Ecker's recollection of it is reproduced below.

-Excerpt from the forthcoming book (To be Published by Osprey Publishing U.K.--2012):
+Excerpt from the book (Published by Osprey Publishing U.K.--2012):

 by Capt.
 William B. Ecker, USN (ret.) and Kenneth V. Jack

 Light Photographic Squadron 62 was disestabilished in January 1968.
 All tangible evidence of the existence of the squadron, that is awards, insignia, signs, plaques, and pictures was placed into "coffins."
 After an evening of "mourning the death" (diestablishment) of the squadron, a trail of approximately one hundred persons escorted the "remains" to the grave site.
 The funeral began on the stroke of midnight and with each of the mourners carrying a lighted torch (and with some carrying a pretty good load of other spirits as well) the procession wound its way to the "grave."
 The grave is located in the rear of the ORF (no longer called the Officers Club but the Officers Recreation Facility) at NAS Cecil Field.
-It was intended to be a time-capsule but as far as I knew, no opening date has been set.
+It was intended to be a time-capsule but as far as I knew, no opening date has been set.---Capt.
+William B. Ecker USN (ret.)

 We invited present and past squadron members including past C.O.s and others